csorianot/godmc_wiki/Home.md

 Focussing initially on height and BMI.

 ---
+### Analysisplan

-The full analysis plan can be downloaded [here](https://github.com/MRCIEU/godmc/files/197447/GoDMCanalysisplan271116.docx), and we aim to have meta analysed at least 10,000 samples by the end of 2015 (see [here](https://docs.google.com/spreadsheets/d/1iOr0ZyLr8OOmhOsHLCxoBEhanJ2K_LZG-X1YrnDFyRc/edit?usp=sharing) for details of the contributing cohorts).
+The full analysis plan can be downloaded [here](https://github.com/MRCIEU/godmc/files/197447/GoDMCanalysisplan271116.docx), and we aim to have meta analysed at least 10,000 samples by the end of 2016 (see [here](https://docs.google.com/spreadsheets/d/1iOr0ZyLr8OOmhOsHLCxoBEhanJ2K_LZG-X1YrnDFyRc/edit?usp=sharing) for details of the contributing cohorts).

 ---